Selling your shared ownership home

 Photos, floorplans and the Energy Performance Certificate (EPC)

 Once you have your valuation report, we'll instruct an independent marketing company to provide professional photographs of your property, a floorplan and an Energy Performance Certificate (EPC)*.
+Please note that your buyer may also want additional safety certification.

 *To comply with European Legislation, an EPC must be provided to prospective buyers.